vic-ma/howtodismantle.github.io/_posts/2025-06-13-Digital-Walkaround-Inspections-Part-I-How-to-Build-an-Audit-App.md

 If the layout is `CHOICE01`:
 * `Var03`, `Var04`, and `Var05` are the three multiple choice options.

-If the layout is

-For all layouts Var01 is always the headline, Var02 is always multiline text to explain the step.
-Beside this,

-- Var03 is the URL for the image to be shown, but only when layout is FT01 or ENTRY01
-- Var03, Var04, Var05 are the three multiple choice options, but only when layout is ENTRY01

-It's very important to understand this logic and combination of variables and layout.
-Because it's the central idea of our data structure.
+It's important to understand how the layout and variables work, because it's the central idea of our data structure.

-The three layouts mentioned above only apply to our sample use case and how audits are conducted in our sample company.
-In the real world, there might by other or more layouts.
-It's even possible to extend the number of variables from 5 to 10 or 15, if it's necessary.
-It depends on the content.
+The three layouts mentioned above are what our example uses.
+But in the real world, you might use other layouts, or more layouts.
+It's even possible to extend the number of variables to 10 or 15, if necessary.
+It all depends on your specific use case.

 ## Data storage for the actual audit transactions